apache/iceberg-python/mkdocs/docs/how-to-release.md

 ## Create a Github Release Note

+Create a [new Release Note](https://github.com/apache/iceberg-python/releases/new) on the iceberg-python Github repository.

-Input the tag as the newly approved release version (e.g. `0.7.0`) and set it to create the tag on publish.
+Input the tag in **Choose a tag** with the newly approved released version (e.g. `0.7.0`) and set it to **Create new tag** on publish.
 Pick the target commit version as the commit ID the release was approved on.
+For example:
 ![Generate Release Notes](assets/images/gen-release-notes.jpg)

 Then, select the previous release version as the **Previous tag** to use the diff between the two versions in generating the release notes.

-Create a new [Release Note](https://github.com/apache/iceberg-python/releases/new) on the iceberg-python Github repository by clicking on **Draft a New Release**.

-Choose the approved release version as the tag and **Generate release notes**.
+**Generate release notes**.

 **Set as the latest release** and **Publish**.